Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 #### Heliord (3)

-- [ ] In Heliord, go down to the Lower Section.
+- [ ] Go down to the lower section.
 Find Sicily by the river for **Murakumo** if Repede is above Level 50.
 You will get this together with Repede's Joke Weapon at Halure after fulfilling Repede's motivational sidequest if you miss the scene (Professor Sicily Part 5).
+- [ ] Go down to the Lower Section and talk to Witcher.
+Barrelow X will be modified which unlocks Karol's second mystic arte, **Mega Flashbang Ultra X Bomber**.

 #### Halure